MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Experimental Results

 \section{Experimental Results}

 In this section, we present the implementation details, report the main results on the ImageNet 256\(\times\)256 generation benchmark, and conduct ablation studies to evaluate the contribution of each component in our proposed methodology.
+Additional experiments on other resolutions and datasets are provided in Appendix~\ref{sec:more_exp}.